 ## with store.matrix=TRUE, and test different parameters.

-segm <- dpseg(y=segs$SCR, jumps=jumps, P=2*P, minl=5, maxl=50)
+segm <- dpseg(y=segs$SCR, jumps=jumps, P=2*P, minl=5, maxl=50)## setup use with pre-calculated scoring matrix

 ## calculating recursion for 229 datapoints